-- 1. Disconnect the chassis from any power source and remove all four screws. - Gently push down on the chassis cover in the areas indicated in the illustration. - Push the cover toward the rear of the chassis and lift the cover upwards and off the chassis. - 4.
-Peel off the protective film covering the top cover and the top of the chassis - Check that all ventilation openings on the top cover and the top of the chassis are clear and unobstructed.
+- 1. Disconnect the chassis from any power source and remove all four screws. - Gently push down on the chassis cover in the areas indicated in the illustration. - 3.
+Push the cover toward the rear of the chassis - 4.
+Lift the cover upwards and off the chassis.